lux5/HilltopServer_Otago/README.md

 ## Note

-If the specified VPN (from ORC) is authorised and set up properly.
-To get a complete time series, any functions with `*_globalWaterInfo` can be used directly.
+The VPN (from ORC) needs to be set up properly to get a complete time series from Hilltop Server `'GlobalandWaterInfo'`, any functions with `*_globalWaterInfo` can be used directly.
 For example, as for `HilltopServer.py`, the 1<sup>st</sup> example can be simply written as follows:

 ```py
 from HilltopServer import daily_Flo_globalWaterInfo